jstowers/MineDestroyer/README.md

 9:30 am => Work to complete:

 	1. Assign gridFin to gridIni for next action in recursive loop.
+DONE!

 	2. Complete scoring functionality for step 4.

 	3. Check runLoop() functionality for multi-action steps.

 	4. Validate depthAdjust() functionality for each step.

+	5. Trim excess empty columns or rows on gridAdjust().